 First off a little information about color genes and which ones are “recessive” (meaning you need 2 copies to create it visually) and which ones are dominant (meaning you only need one copy to visually create it).

-New shade: because this is a term being used by a lot of breeders, I’ll list the definition here 🙂 New shade is a term meant to describe a dog that is genetically bb coco.
+Because this is a term being used by a lot of breeders, I’ll list the definition here New shade is a term meant to describe a dog that is genetically bb coco.
 It’s a combination of 2 copies of both of the chocolates.